Netflix Christmas 2018 new releases: the best moves and TV shows coming this December

 Thursday 22nd November

-The Christmas Chronicles Kurt Russell stars as Santa Clause in this new Christmas flick
+The Christmas Chronicles Kurt Russell stars as Santa Claus in this new Christmas flick

 Friday 30th November